Universal Approximation of Dynamical Systems by Semi-Autonomous Neural ODEs and Applications: Training Strategy for SA-NODEs

-In other words, the flow of SA-NODE \eqref{eq:semi-nODE}, with \(\Theta\) being any solution of \eqref{pb:OC}, is an \(\mathcal{O}(1/P)\) approximation of \eqref{eq:ode} (in the integral sense).
-At this point, since the constraint on $\Theta$ is difficult to handle in practice and the value of $\|f\|_{\mathcal{S}^d_{\textnormal{B}(X)}}$ is not known a priori, we consider the following relaxed objective function:
+where \(g\) denotes a general regularization term, preceded by a positive coefficient \(\lambda\), and $f_{\Theta}$ is the vector field of \eqref{eq:semi-nODE}.
+Even though the approximation rate is established in the $\mathbb{L}^{\infty}$-norm, we use the $\mathbb{L}^2$-residual as the fidelity term.
+This choice is standard in regression tasks and is more amenable to the gradient descent algorithm.

-where $\lambda\geq 0$ is a regularization coefficient.
-Here, we use the upper bound of the Lipszhitz constant as a Tikhonov regularization term.
-Other norms related to the shallow NN could also be applied, such as the extended Barron norm, the variation norm, and the Radon-BV seminorm, see \cite{li2024function} for their equivalence.
+For the choice of \(g\), we propose several options.
+First, the \(\ell^p\)-norm of \(\Theta\) is a classical choice in supervised learning.
+Second, the Lipschitz constant \eqref{eq:L_constant} of SA-NODE is effective for promoting generalization in a distributional sense, see \cite[Sec.~3]{liu2025representation} for related discussion.
+Third, other norms associated with shallow NNs may also be used, such as the extended Barron norm, the variation norm, and the Radon–BV seminorm, see \cite{li2024function} for a discussion of their equivalence.

-Considering $x_{z_0}$ as an implicit function of $\Theta$, by the classical adjoint method \cite[p.\@ 261-265]{luenberger1997optimization}, we obtain the gradient of $L$ in the following theorem.
+Considering $x_{z_0}$ as an implicit function of $\Theta$, by the classical adjoint method \cite[p.\@ 261-265]{luenberger1997optimization}, we obtain the gradient of the loss function $L$ in the following theorem.